GuilhermeAFerrari/Portus/README.md

 ## Description

 is a simple implementation of the Mediator pattern in .NET, designed to facilitate communication between objects without them needing to directly refer to each other.
+Enjoy